BitLocker Encryption Pre-requisites

 BitLocker Availability

-BitLocker feature is not automatically enabled on servers.
-However, you can manually enable BitLocker to initiate encryption.
-The subsequently mentioned are a few issues you might encounter while enabling BitLocker on a Windows Server machine.
+BitLocker is not automatically enabled on servers; however, you can manually enable it to start encryption.
+Below are common issues you might encounter when enabling BitLocker on a Windows Server machine.

 BitLocker Status